GuruprasadHegde-gp/Good-Neighbour/README.md

 # Good-Neighbour
-An online platform featuring adoption and contribution options that attempts to rescue street animals by putting regular people in touch with nonprofit organisations
+An online platform featuring adoption and contribution options that attempts to rescue street animals by putting regular people in touch with nonprofit organisations,Built as a part of Academics Project